Subscribe to get the GOLD IRA Blueprint Free E-Book

 Changes in the Price of Gold

-In fact, according to Edmund C. Moy, chief strategist for Fortress Gold and former director of the United States Mint, this change paved the way for including physical assets in retirement accounts, coinciding with a period of significant gold and silver coin production under his leadership.
+Congress introduced the option to use gold and other precious metals in IRAs through legislation passed in 1997.
+According to Edmund C. Moy, chief strategist for Fortress Gold and former director of the United States Mint, this change paved the way for including physical assets in retirement accounts, coinciding with a period of significant gold and silver coin production under his leadership.

 IRS Rules and Regulations